radioation/SGDKRocks/05_menacer/README.md

 ~~~
 * Brightness Matters.
 In my first attempt, my calls to `JOY_readJoypadX()` and `JOY_readJoypadY()` always returned -1 values.
 Changing the background color fixed this.
 * The X and Y values returned by `JOY_readJoypadX()` and `JOY_readJoypadY()` are 8 bits.
 This is smaller than the 320 pixels the Sega Genesis can display.
-* The X values from `JOY_readJoypadX()` appear to be discontinuous.
-From left-to-right I'm seeing approximately values of 80-182:229-255:0-13 with my modified Radica Menacer.
+* The X values from `JOY_readJoypadX()` are discontinuous.
+From left-to-right I'm seeing approximately values of 84-182:229-255:0-13 with my modified Radica Menacer.
 * The are some comments about calibration [here](http://gendev.spritesmind.net/forum/viewtopic.php?t=14&start=660)
 > So you have two things that any light gun game MUST do: first, convert the
 > counter values into a pixel; and second, have some kind of calibration screen.